 In days gone by, business people simply spoke about their arrangement, shook hands, and let the association play out.
 Sometimes the deal went smoothly, and other times it spiraled out of control.
 Some still choose to conduct business with a handshake and a smile, but there are compelling reasons to have a more formal agreement in place.
 Here is a brief overview of what a vendor contract is and why every business should have them.

 So, What is a Vendor Contract?

-- Payment Agreement: Another very important aspect of any contract is the payment details.
-Vendor agreements should always layout the cost of the product or service being provided, when payments will be made, who the money should be paid to, and any terms outlining penalties for late payments.
+- Payment Agreement: Another very important aspect of any agreement is the payment details.
+A standard vendor contract should always layout the cost of the product or service being provided, when payments will be made, who the money should be paid to, and any terms outlining penalties for late payments.